conan-io/docs/creating_packages/package_approaches.rst

 Those variables, will be used in the ``conan_basic_setup()`` macro to actually set the relevant cmake variables.

-If the developer wants to switch configuration of the dependencies, he will usually switch with:
+If the developer wants to switch configuration of the dependencies, they will usually switch with:

 .. code-block:: bash